 - i.
 An amparo lawsuit, on ITX and virtual mobile networks, where Axtel is an interested third party. - ii.
-January 2020: the Company was notified of a lawsuit filed by AT&T against the rates for the year 2020, determined by the IFT. - iii.
-Current status: In first instance.
+January 2020: The Company was notified of a lawsuit filed by AT&T against the rates for the year 2020, determined by the IFT. - iii.
+Current status: Dismissal for inadmissibility, without challenge by the plaintiff.
+Definitively concluded in a favorable sense.

-As of the date of issuance of the Audited Financial Statements, the Company and its advisers consider that the rates will prevail based on the resolutions obtained before the IFT, especially since there are precedents from the SCJN that are favorable to Axtel's arguments, therefore, it is estimated that there is no longer an adverse scenario.
+As of the date of this Annual Report, it is resolved that the rates will prevail based on the resolutions obtained before the IFT, as all trials have been resolved in favor of Axtel.
+Therefore, it is estimated that there is no longer an adverse scenario.

-As of the date of issuance of the Audited Financial Statements, the Company has recognized and paid the cost based on the rates determined by the IFT and there are no provisions associated with this contingency.
+As of the date of this Annual Report, Axtel has recognized and paid the cost based on the rates determined by the IFT and there are no provisions associated with this contingency.

 d.
-Interconnection disagreements with Telmex & Telnor.
+Telmex & Telnor.

 - i.
-Two lawsuits regarding ITX / OMV, Axtel is considered an interested third party. - January 2018: The Company was notified of two lawsuits, against the rates for the year 2018, determined by the IFT - iii.
-Current status: The OMV trial in the first instance and the ITX trial in the second instance.
-Given the precedents resolved by the SCJN, added to the various litigations that Telmex/Telnor have presented and where Axtel's interests have prevailed, the matter is projected as favorable.
+Pending lawsuit regarding OMV matters, Axtel is considered an interested third party. - ii.
+January 2018: The Company was notified of two lawsuits (ITX/OMV), against the rates for the year 2018, determined by the IFT - iii.
+Current status: The ITX trial concluded definitively in favorable sense (2022).
+OVM trial definitively concluded as favorable to Axtel's interests due to an agreement among the parties.

 - i.
-Two lawsuits regarding ITX / OMV, Axtel is considered an interested third party. - ii.
-January 2019: The Company was notified of two lawsuits, against the rates for the 2019 period, determined by the IFT - iii.
-Current status: The lawsuit filed against the ITX tariff was definitively concluded as favorable, while in the trial related to OMV, the suspension ordered by the SCJN was lifted, so it continues its process.
+Pending lawsuit regarding OMV matters, Axtel is considered an interested third party. - ii.
+January 2019: The Company was notified of two lawsuits (ITX/OMV), against the rates for the 2019 period, determined by the IFT. - iii.
+Current status: The ITX trial concluded definitively in favorable sense (2022).
+OVM trial definitively concluded as favorable to Axtel's interests due to an agreement among the parties.

 - i.
 A lawsuit regarding ITX / OMV, Axtel is considered an interested third party. - ii.
 January 2020: The Company was notified of one amparo lawsuit, against the rates for the 2020 period, determined by the IFT - iii.
-Current status: In first instance.
+Current status: Trial definitively concluded as favorable to Axtel's interests due to an agreement among the parties.

-- i.
-An amparo lawsuit, on ITX and virtual mobile networks, where Axtel is an interested third party. - ii.
+i.
+An amparo lawsuit, on ITX and virtual mobile networks, where Axtel is an interested third party.

+- ii.
 February 2021: the Company was notified of an amparo lawsuit filed against the rates for the year 2021. - iii.
-Current status: In first instance.
+Current status: Trial definitively concluded as favorable to Axtel's interests due to an agreement among the parties.

 - i.
 A trial regarding ITX / OMV, has Axtel as an interested third party. - ii.
 January 2022: The Company was notified of the amparo lawsuit against the rates for the period of 2022, determined by the IFT. - iii.
-Current status: First instance.
+Current status: Trial definitively concluded as favorable to Axtel's interests due to an agreement among the parties.

 - i.
 A trial regarding ITX / OMV, has Axtel as an interested third party. - ii.
 December 2022: The Company was notified of the amparo lawsuit against the rates for the period of 2023, determined by the IFT. - iii.
-Current status: First instance.
+Current status: Trial definitively concluded as favorable to Axtel's interests due to an agreement among the parties.

-The Company and its advisers consider that the rates will prevail based on the resolutions obtained before the IFT, especially since they have precedent in the Máximo Tribunal and a series of litigation precedents favorable to the company, therefore, it is estimated that an adverse scenario no longer exists.
+As of December 31, 2023, the Company and its advisers consider that the rates will prevail based on the resolutions obtained before the IFT, especially since there are convenient precedents in the Máximo Tribunal and a series of litigation precedents favorable to Axtel, therefore, it is estimated that an adverse scenario no longer exists.

-As of the date of issuance of the Audited Financial Statements, the Company has recognized and paid the cost based on the rates determined by the IFT and there are no provisions associated with this contingency.
+As of the date of this Annual Report, the Company has recognized and paid the cost based on the rates determined by the IFT and there are no provisions associated with this contingency.